nikitavoloboev/data/focusing/rules.md

 - Add appropriate topics to each repo (languages used, problem space, ..)
 - Use relative links instead of hard wired links (i.e. `../issues/` refers to issues of repo).
 - Have same README & CONTRIBUTING content structure across all my repos.
+- Can append `#readme` for GitHub links that need focus on the readme.
+Like links to contributing pages, curated lists.

 ## README